DarrenMurray/GymCapacityTracker/README.md

 # GymCapacityTracker
-Gets the members currently in a pure gym Location and tracks it over time.
+Gets the members currently in a pure gym Location and builds a chart of gym usage over time

 ## Setup